Planning your hiking route on your desktop

 Mapping software will allow you to print full colour personalised maps at a scale of your choice.
 Personalise the map with water sources, camp sites, routes, marks and notes.
 The added benefit of displaying coordinates allow you to plot your route and use the printed output in the same way you would a full size topo map.
 As a safety measure I always print a map with this information and leave it in my car, just in case something does not go to plan.

-Mapping software allows you to create route cards and distribute them to your hiking party and emergency contacts with all the necessary information about the trail.
-Route cards can also be emailed or embedded to a website for ease of sharing.
+Mapping software may also allow you to create route cards and distribute them to your hiking party and emergency contacts with all the necessary information about the trail.
+Route cards can often be emailed or embedded to a website for ease of sharing.

 Transferring to your GPS